dbeley/FIP_lastfm_mirror/README.md

 - [FIPelectro](https://last.fm/user/FIPelectro) for the electro webradio.
 - [FIPmetal](https://last.fm/user/FIPmetal) for the l'été metal webradio.

+The following twitter accounts :

+The following mastodon accounts :

 ## Installation

-Installation in a virtualenv (recommended)
+Installation in a virtualenv (recommended) :

 ```
 pipenv install '-e .'